openequella/openEQUELLA/oeq-ts-rest-api/gen-io-ts/README.md

+# gen-io-ts

-This small project is a code generation project to generate the `io-ts` Codec based on the `interface`s and `type alias` documented in the main module.
+This small project is a code generation project to generate the [`io-ts`](https://gcanti.github.io/io-ts/) Codecs based on the
+`interface`s and `type alias` documented in the main module.

 ## How it works

-1. `ts-morph` is the library used to parse all the TS files in the main module.
+1. [`ts-morph`](https://ts-morph.com/) is used to parse all the TS files in the main module.
-2. Based on the parsing output, a library called `io-ts-codegen` is the major tool we use to generate the Codec.
-However, this library does not generate Codec for some type definitions.
-For example, it does not support a type definition that takes type arguments.
-As a result, we use string templates as a supplementary.
+2. Based on the parsing output, [`io-ts-codegen`](https://github.com/gcanti/io-ts-codegen) is used to generate the `io-ts` Codecs.
+However, this library is unable to generate Codecs for some type definitions - such as type definition which take type arguments.
+To support these types string templates are used.

+Please see the section further down on 'TS code requirements' for other syntax which needs to be considered when writing code in the main module.
+(Or for when things don't seem to generate correctly.)
+As there were still some cases that were to complex to support.

 ## Example 1
 Given a simple type defined as `interface`